Making the best home-buying decision

 Jeff Hulett is the Executive Vice President of the Definitive Companies, a decision sciences firm.
 Jeff's background includes data science and decision science.
 Jeff's experience includes leadership roles at consulting firms, including KPMG and IBM.
 Jeff also held leadership roles at financial services organizations such as Wells Fargo and Citibank.
 Jeff is a board member and rotating chair at James Madison University.

 We wish to be confident in our decision.
-Confidence occurs based on the belief we made a good home buying decision.
+Confidence occurs based on the belief we made a good home-buying decision.
 The majority of home buying is done by couples.
 By a “couple,” we mean a married couple, unmarried co-habitants, an individual with help from a parent or friend, and the like.
+Increasingly, more than 2 unmarried people may pool their resources to buy a single home.
+This is known as "co-ownership."
 So, confidence is not only individual, but it requires collective confidence.
 All homebuyers should share in the belief confidence that they made the best homebuying decision.
 Most U.S. homebuyers engage buyer real estate agents to help facilitate the confidence-building process and outcome.

 All is not well in the homebuying confidence-building process.
 Approximately 3 out of 4 couples indicate they argue about key home buying “what is important to us” criteria.
 Arguing suggests there is a lack of confidence in the home-buying process.
 Generally, the home-buying decision is characterized by a complex, emotion-generating process.
 Arguing likely suggests confusion about either the definition of the key criteria or the weight of that criteria.

 Helping to sort out the “What is important to us” criteria is where a homebuyer’s agent should shine.
 A good homebuyer’s agent intuitively knows how to:

 Educate each homebuyer about the key homebuying criteria and their definitions,

-Facilitate a process to weight those criteria for each homebuyer, then, importantly,
+Facilitate a process to weigh those criteria for each homebuyer, then, importantly,

 Facilitate the home buying team to combine their criteria as a single approach to deciding on which houses are best for them to pursue.